Sage-Bionetworks/schematic/README.md

 Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-### General instructions
-1. Clone this repository to your local machine so that you can begin making changes.
-2. Follow the [Github docs](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#creating-a-branch) to create a branch off the `develop` branch.
-Name the branch appropriately, either briefly summarizing the bug (ex., `spatil/add-restapi-layer`) or feature or simply use the issue number in the name (ex., `spatil/issue-414-fix`).
-3. Push all your changes to your develop branch.
-4. When all changes are tested locally and ready to be merged, follow the [Github docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) and create a pull request in GitHub.

-> A Sage Bionetworks engineer must review and accept your pull request.
-A code review (which happens with both the contributor and the reviewer present) is required for contributing.

-*Note*: Make sure you have the latest version of the `develop` branch on your local machine.

 ### Development environment setup
 1. Clone the `schematic` package repository.
 ```